 (iii) Modeling of low levels of or no intermittent generation conditions.

-(6) Assumed Direct Current Tie (DC Tie) imports and exports will be curtailed as necessary to meet reliability criteria in planning studies.
+(6) For Direct Current Ties (DC Ties) commissioned prior to January 1, 2023, assumed DC Tie exports will be curtailed as necessary to meet reliability criteria in planning studies.
+For DC Ties commissioned on and after January 1, 2023, assumed DC Tie imports and exports will be curtailed as necessary to meet reliability criteria in planning studies.